dannysu/hakyll-blog/posts/2015-12-11-best-ios-email-apps-for-privacy.markdown

 date: 2015-12-11 08:37:09 PST
 title: Best iOS Email Apps for Privacy
 tags: iOS, Apple, iPhone, iPad, Email, Gmail, FastMail, Dispatch, Spark, Outlook, Boxer, CloudMagic
+description: A comparison of all popular iOS email apps and whether they protect user's privacy when viewing or replying to email.
 ---
 **UPDATE**: FastMail wrote about how they [sanitise emails][32] to protect their users.
 I encourage all email app developers to read it and do it